-Field Description <alert Name&gt;</alert Displays the name of the alert.
+Field Description <alert Name></alert Displays the name of the alert.
 Incident ID Displays the Incident ID associated with the alert.
 You can click the incident ID link to go to the Incident Details view of the associated incident.
 If there is no incident ID, the alert does not belong to an incident.
 You can create an incident for this alert or you can add it to an incident.
 Created Displays the date and time when the alert was created.

-Severity Displays the level of severity of the alert.
+Field Description Severity Displays the level of severity of the alert.
 The values are from 1 through 100.

-Field Description Source Displays the original source of the alert.
+Source Displays the original source of the alert.
 The source of the alerts can be NetWitness Endpoint, Malware Analysis, ESA correlation rules, Reporting Engine, Risk Scoring, and many others.
 Note: In NetWitness Platform 11.3 and later, the Endpoint source includes Endpoint alerts from all NetWitness Endpoint versions.
-If one of the events in an alert has a device_type of nwendpoint, the source changes to Endpoint. Туре Indicates the type of events in the alert, for example, logs, network sessions, and so on.
+If one of the events in an alert has a device_type of nwendpoint, the source changes to Endpoint.
+Type Indicates the type of events in the alert, for example, logs, network sessions, and so on.
 There can be multiple types listed.
 Note: In NetWitness Platform 11.3 and later, the Endpoint source includes Endpoint alerts from all NetWitness Endpoint versions.
 If one of the events in an alert has a device_type of nwendpoint, the source changes to Endpoint.
-Server Displays details of the UEBA Server from where the alert was triggered.
-For example, UEBA-2 - UEBA Server.
-Note: This option is displayed only for UEBA servers.
 Events Indicates the number of events contained within an alert.
 This varies depending on the source of the alert.
 For example, NetWitness Endpoint and Malware Analysis alerts always have one Event.
 For certain types of alerts, a high number of events may mean that the alert is more risky.
-MITRE ATT&CK Tactics Displays the tactic associated with the alert.
-MITRE ATT&CK Techniques Displays the technique associated with the alert.
 Raw Alert Shows the raw alert metadata.